Mysta3/crwn-clothing/README.md

 ### Description

 React-based Clothing Store application.
-Utilizing React Hooks, Sass and Higher Order Component Design Structuring
+Utilizing React Hooks, Redux, Sass and Higher Order Component Design Structuring and various other technologies to create a scalable eCommerce solution

 ### Purpose
 To gain a deeper understanding of the React environment when applied to a more scalable complex app.